 The team must be fluid to be equitable: representatives from DEED, MFMA, MISA, RTC, etc. will be “on-call” as the need for their services arises with each new model.

-The Team will provide information to MDA and MDH on how to improve point of entry layout (website information layout).
+The Team will provide information to MDA and MDH on how to improve point of entry layout (website information layout), and on how to improve messaging for communication with entrepreneurs.
 This is the “smart” component of the system.

-The Team will also identify rules and regs that need to be changed.
+The Team will also identify rules and regs that need to be changed to accommodate new business models while protecting food safety.

 Structure and funding: